Valiente! The Sinking of the Merrimac

 Before Admiral Sampson issued his request for volunteers, he explained in explicit terms just how dangerous the mission would be.
 For all practical purposes, it appeared to be a suicide mission, attempting to sail the old ship directly into the guns of the enemy, sink her, and then escape and evade the enemy to return on a small catamaran carried on the deck of the doomed collier.
 His ominous speech concluded, the Admiral asked for volunteers.
 Three hundred men at once offered to risk their lives, including Captain Miller who was reluctant to turn command of his vessel over to another.

 From the ranks of the eager sailors, Hobson selected six men.
-From the New York he selected Gunners Mate First Class George Charette and Coxswain Randolph Clausen.
+From New York, he selected Gunners Mate First Class George Charette and Coxswain Randolph Clausen.
 From the USS Iowa, he selected Coxswain J. E. Murphy.
-Remaining to guide their vessel Merrimac in its final voyage were three sailors who had joined the Navy little over a month earlier, volunteers all of them.
+Remaining to guide their vessel Merrimac in its final voyage were three sailors who had joined the Navy a little over a month earlier, volunteers all of them.
 Machinist First Class George Phillips and Water Tender Francis Kelly would operate the engines of the Merrimac for one final operation, while Coxswain Osborn Deignan would man the helm to steer his ship to her final, glorious conclusion.

 Preparations for the May 1st attack did not go well.
 It seemed nothing had ever gone smoothly for the Merrimac when it joined the US Navy.
 All ten charges were in place, the volunteers were ready to go, but there were only enough batteries to fire six of the ten explosive charges.
 To Hobson's chagrin, the mission was postponed and work continued on the ship the following day.